 Design and User Experience

 This is probably where the most striking difference pops out.
 When we were building UXPressia, we tried to make our design look as modern and as sleek as possible.
-Of course, you should never judge the book by its color... but sometimes you should. 😉
+Of course, you should never judge the book by its cover, but why else do books have covers? 😉

 Here are a couple direct screenshot comparisons between the two platforms.

 Both platforms offer folders as a way to store projects and journey maps.
 However, with UXPressia you also have the ability to have workspaces which is great way to use the platform with multiple teams.
 You can invite your teammates right into the workspace where they can collaborate on projects in real time.

 When it comes to journey mapping tools, there are some very striking differences between UXPressia and Touchpoint Dashboard.
 First, the look.
 Here is what UXPressia's customer journey mapping editor looks like: